 What are some of the lessons you’ve learned along your entrepreneurial journey?

-- Get some traction in the market before starting to pitch your product.
-Before going out and pitching, figure out how to build a minimum viable product (MVP) really early on.
-Figure out if customers will actually pay for the thing you’re offering.
+Two, get some traction in the market before starting to pitch your product.
+Figure out how to build a minimum viable product (MVP) really early on.
+Make sure you know whether customers will actually pay for the thing you’re offering.
 That’s the ultimate test.

-Working with 2 other co-founders.
-What are some of the benefits and challenges that come with that?
+What are some of the benefits and challenges of working with 2 other co-founders?

-Being an entrepreneur can be very lonely.
+Being an entrepreneur can be lonely.
 At times, you feel like you’re working on an island.
-So having co-founders can be very helpful in that respect.
+So having co-founders can be helpful in that respect.

-Plus, different people bring different skills, a different network and different perspective to the table.
+Plus, different people bring different skills, a different network, and a different perspective to the table.
 Defining and understanding the roles of each person is really helpful.
 You’ll have to make decisions and move quickly in terms of the business and strategy.
-Being able to define your roles as co-founders is really helpful.

 Looking forward, what’s next for you and Cooleaf?

-It’s an exciting time for us.
+John: It’s an exciting time for us.
 We have built out a very strong technology platform and we have validated it by bringing on customers over the past year.
-Some of them are very large customers like Turner Broadcasting for example.
+Some of them are very large customers.